Equivalence of Gromov-Prohorov- and Gromov's Box-Metric on the Space of Metric Measure Spaces: Continuity of the coding of -trees by excursions

 \section{Continuity of the coding of $\R$-trees by excursions}

-An $\R$-tree (see \cite{Dress:T-theory}) is a connected 0-hyperbolic metric space $(T, d)$.
+An $\R$-tree (see \cite{Dress:T-theory}) is a complete, connected 0-hyperbolic metric space $(T, d)$.
 One of the possible definitions of $0$\nbd hyperbolicity is that it satisfies the four point condition, i.e.

-Note that every $0$\nbd hyperbolic space can be embedded isometrically into an $\R$\nbd tree, which may be chosen separable whenever the original space was separable.
+Note that every $0$\nbd hyperbolic space can be embedded isometrically into a unique smallest $\R$\nbd tree (see \cite[Thm.~3.38]{Evans:StFlour}), which is separable whenever the original space was separable.
 Because $\dgp$ (unlike the measured Hausdorff topology) identifies a metric measure space with every subspace containing the support of the measure, the equivalence class of every $0$\nbd hyperbolic space contains an $\R$\nbd tree.

 One possibility to construct $0$\nbd hyperbolic spaces is to code them by excursions, see \cite{Aldous:CRT3, LeGall:treeInBex, DuquesneLeGall:GWtoLevy}.
 To this end, let $h\colon [0,1] \to \R_+$ be a positive function with $h(0)=0$, and consider the semi-metric